 Welcome!
 I am a third-year PhD student at MIT, where I am very fortunate to be advised by Vinod Vaikuntanathan.
-I am broadly interested in cryptography and quantum information.
+I am broadly interested in theoretical computer science, particularly quantum algorithms, coding theory, and cryptography.

 Previously, I worked as a quantitative research analyst at Citadel Securities.
 Before that, I completed my undergraduate degree in mathematics at Princeton University in 2021, where I had the pleasure of being advised by Matt Weinberg.
 See my CV for more information.